 Magnetic Resonance Angiography – uses a large cylinder (large enough for an entire body to pass through) to take pictures of blood vessels.

-A ballooned artery caused by an infected artery wall.
+A ballooned artery, usually saccular (see below), caused by an infected artery wall.

 Nuclear medicine imaging